-We've built 12 brackets of 15 teams each, rolling out three brackets a week.
+We've built 12 brackets of 15 teams each, and we'll roll out three brackets a week.

-We recently released the Stuff Bracket, featuring 15 outstanding high school sports nicknames with an inanimate theme.
+We recently released the Food Bracket, featuring 15 outstanding high school sports nicknames with a piquant theme.
 Descriptions of each are below the poll.

 Now, we want to hear from you: Which is the best nickname in the bracket?

 Vote in the poll to pick your favorite, and the winner will advance to the Dandy Dozen Championship Bracket.

 Food Bracket voting will conclude Tuesday, Oct.
 4, at 11:59 p.m.
 Eastern time.

 These two Illinois schools — about 250 miles apart but both rich with German history — are the only ones in the country called the Pretzels.
 When they played a baseball game against each other in 2015, “Let the Salt Fly” T-shirts were on sale.

 Colorado Rocky Mountain School has a unique mix of sports — soccer, cross country, climbing, mountain biking, skiing, snowboarding — and the only nickname in the country rooted in fried bull testicles.